Postcards from Taiwan #1

 Tech Talk

-All shots were taken with a Ricoh-FF9 point-and-shoot camera.
-Unless otherwise noted, all photos were made on Kodak Gold 200.
-I develop my films by hand in a rotary drum in my own lab and scan them with a Nikon D810 digital camera.
-The conversion of negatives is done with Negative Lab Pro in Adobe Lightroom.
-Do you have any questions about this?
-Feel free to write me or contact me on my social media channels!
+All images were made with a Ricoh FF-9 point-and-shoot.
+Unless otherwise noted, the film is Kodak Gold 200.
+I develop everything myself, using a rotary drum in my home lab, then scan the negatives with a Nikon D810.
+The conversion is done with Negative Lab Pro in Lightroom.

 Get your Postcards from Taiwan!